 Full-time jobs offer more opportunities for social interaction than freelancing.
 Employees have colleagues to interact with, which creates a sense of community within the workplace.
 This can be important for maintaining motivation and productivity, as well as reducing feelings of loneliness and isolation.

 Not all freelancers will work totally alone, and some freelancers may even work within larger companies as a contractor.
 However, this won’t be the case for many and arguably most freelancers, so it’s important to consider if you’re thinking about making the leap to self-employment.
+There are also some differences between freelancing and self-employment.

 4. Professional Development